 Step 8 : Back up your system

 Though you updated the operating system, system applications, installed additional security products for your system safety and follow the above steps, they just keep you safe from malicious software and online threats.
 But you may still encounter hardware issues that could endanger your private information.
 To make sure your data stays safe, you should be using a twofold strategy, which should include combining an external hard drive usage with an online backup service.

 You need to emphasize the importance of having a back-up solution which provides stability so that you won't have any problems, allows you to synchronize your files with the online backup servers and provides some sort of security, such as encryption capabilities.

 Step 10 : Use separate standard user accounts for family members

 Modern operating systems grants a certain level of rights and privileges depending on what kind of user account you have.
 You may have a standard user account or an administrator user account.

 It is recommended to use standard accounts for your family members to access computer to prevent users from making changes that affect everyone who uses the computer, such as deleting important files necessary for the system.

-Using a standard account you make sure that a piece of malware which infects a limited-user account won't do much damage as one infecting a root or an administrator account.
+By using a standard account you make sure that a piece of malware which infects a limited-user account won't do much damage as the one infecting a root or an administrator account.
 It also helps you to monitor the activity of users and control the software access to family members.

-Any hacker who wants to breach your online accounts and steal precious information or your identity can easily crack with a weak password of you.
+Any hacker who wants to breach your online accounts to steal precious information or your identity can easily crack with a weak password of your's.
 A basic internet security rule is to create a strong, unique and easy to remember password for each online account and change it regularly: make it long (at least eight characters), mix letters, numbers and symbols, and opt for security questions (whenever the possibility is provided) to which only you know the answer.
-Teach your family members to do the same
+Teach your family members to do the same.

 To create passwords that are strong unique and easy to remember